InfeCtlll3/L7/README.md

 	// log level is now error
 	log.Log(L7.DEBUG, "This message will not be displayed because of the log level") log.Log(L7.ERROR, "This is an error message!")
-}
+	// log also support multiple logging messages in a single call just like Println
+	// This uses some performatic string builder (string buffers) in order to concatenate
+	// This way you don't need to concatenate stuff when you call logging
+	// Just make sure all the arguments are string :) veryImportantVariable := "Not so important"
+	log.Log(L7.ERROR, "here is your variable: ", veryImportantVariable) }
 ```